 Want To See A Therapist?
 Demystifying Therapy and Therapists33 comments

-Do you want to see a therapist but don’t know where to start?
+Do you want to find a therapist but don’t know where to start?

 What is a therapist?